Skip to content

 Bach-Mozart Festival Concerts

-In 1944 and 1945, Koussevitzky hosts a series Bach and Mozart festivals in the Theatre-Concert Hall on the Tanglewood grounds.
+In 1944 and 1945, Koussevitzky hosts a series of Bach and Mozart festivals in the Theatre-Concert Hall on the Tanglewood grounds.

 • Summer 1946